STRESS: YOUR ENEMY OR FRIEND?

 2. LET STRESS BE YOUR FRIEND...

 Acknowledging stress as you play will keep you focused.
-Rod Laver once said "Play scared and never let up".
+Rod Laver once said, "Play scared and never let up".
 Play scared!
-That seems like a strange thing to say but Laver understood that acknowledging the pressure and stress within the match will keep you honest.
-Let stress become your friend and use it as a tool to keep you focused throughout the match.
+That seems like a strange thing to say, but Laver understood that acknowledging the pressure and stress within the match would keep you honest.
+Let stress become your friend and use it as a tool to keep you focused throughout the game.

 3. STAY WITHIN STRESS...

-Recognize the little subtle ways your brain tries to avoid stressful moments.
+Recognise the little subtle ways your brain tries to avoid stressful moments.
 The passing shot that's just too ambitious.
-The forehand mid-court put-away that is hit too close to the line.
-There are many examples I see in matches where players have switched off too early mentally.
+The forehand mid-court put-away is hit too close to the line.
+There are many examples I've seen in matches where players have switched off mentally too early.
 This rush to switch the brain off becomes a habit the player uses to avoid stress.
 Force yourself to stay switched ON throughout the finish of the stroke.
 Take responsibility for the result by not switching off early!

 4. TAKE YOUR MENTAL RESTS BETWEEN POINTS...